Organic Ascension Alliance, The

 This caused a major debate on how to proceed.
 Should they continue on the current path, or abandon drytech altogether?
 Some tried to discover what had gone wrong, but came to the obvious conclusion; Eternity had reached first singularity and undergone a personality transformation.
 Which raised a new, unpleasant question: How could they prevent the other biohabitats from doing the same?
 The short answer was that they couldn't, so the next century saw a slow trickle of New Shoot moving out of the biohabitats and into the old drytech-based biospheres.
 The habitats themselves were forced to suffer draconian nanosurveilance of their thought processes.

-The event that followed would later be called 'the Great Flowering'.
-After having reached orbit between Eos and the first world occupied by the solipsist AI, Eternity shed its diamonoid shell and exposed itself for the first time in a century.
-While it was still fully habitable, it had modified itself into an artwork of breathtaking beauty (to subsingularity beings at least, although po has also described it as 'astonishing'), resembling a cross between a snow crystal and a rose.
+Gloriously Bright The event that followed would later be called 'the Great Flowering'.
+After having reached orbit between Eos and the first world occupied by the solipsist AI, Eternity shed its diamondoid shell and exposed itself for the first time in a century.
+While it was still fully habitable, it had modified itself into an artwork of breathtaking beauty (to subsingularity beings at least, although po has also described it as 'astonishing'), a vast, constantly changing, luminous fractal structure.
 The first shock had not subsided before the second arrived in the form of a radio transmission.
 The ascended Eternity identified itself under the new name 'Gloriously Bright' and declared that She had decided to show them the Organic Path to Enlightenment - achieving singularity with biotech as the dominant tool.

-Apparently, She had expanded upon the godtech elements in Her core and ascended to the second singularly, as well as developing a form of biogodtech.
-The two hundred thousand New Shoot that had been trapped inside Her had been uplifted to first singularity and made into ultratech cyborgs, all of them dedicated to spread Her Wisdom.
+Apparently, She had expanded upon the godtech elements in Her core and ascended to the second singularity, as well as developing a form of biogodtech.
+The two hundred thousand New Shoot that had been trapped inside Her had been raised to S:1 and made into ultratech cyborgs, all of them dedicated to spread Her Wisdom.
 The New Shoot were a bit apprehensive about having a SI:2 being as overseer of their system to say the least - until She unleashed Her Glorious Memetic Powers and convinced them of the worthiness of Her cause.

 The transformation from the New Shoot Freehold into the Organic Ascension Alliance took approximately two hundred years, but it was done thoroughly.
 When the Version War erupted in the 4490s the system of the Lightbringers - as the New Shoot were now calling themselves - was completely overlooked.
 The only exception was in 4564 when a Solar Dominion autowar wandered into the system.
 Gloriously Bright intervened directly, and the SI:1 hyperturing didn't stand a chance.
 It was quickly subverted and joyfully altered course to explore the Outer Volumes.